 - Laparoscopy is used to look directly at the ovaries, appendix, or other abdominal organs.
-It is inserted through small surgical cuts in the pelvic or belly area.
+The scope is inserted through small surgical cuts in the pelvic or belly area.
 Tumors or organs in the abdomen or pelvis can be removed.

 How to Prepare for the Test

-The preparation for the test varies greatly depending on the test.
-For example, there is no preparation needed for anoscopy whereas a special diet and laxatives are needed to prepare for a colonoscopy.
-Check with your doctor about what preparation is required for your test.
+Preparation for the procedure varies depending on the test.
+For example, there is no preparation needed for anoscopy.
+But a special diet and laxatives are needed to prepare for a colonoscopy.
+Follow your health care provider's instructions.

 How the Test will Feel

-All of these tests cause discomfort or pain.
-Some of them are done after sedatives and pain medications are given.
-Check with your doctor about what to expect.
+All of these tests may cause discomfort or pain.
+Some are done after sedatives and pain medicines are given.
+Check with your provider about what to expect.